-I am a Lecturer at Queen's School of Music, where I currently teach the courses "The Social History of Popular Music," "World Musics," and "Listening to Revolutions: History, Arts, and Performance II."
-I also teach full time elementary school in the Limestone District School Board, where music is my primary focus.
+I am a Lecturer at Queen's School of Music, where I currently teach the courses "The Social History of Popular Music," "Global Musics," and "Listening to Revolutions: History, Arts, and Performance II."
+I also teach full time in the Limestone District School Board in Kingston, Ontario, where I am now a teacher of the Deaf and Hard of Hearing.
 My research areas include the history of popular music, gender in music education, social justice issues in education, and special education applications of musical instrument practice.
 I am a multi-instrumentalist, but primarily a drummer and percussionist.

 Teacher, Limestone District School Board

 (Chapter) A stage of one’s own: Women’s musical roles in the male-dominated space of Canadian popular music. , In C. Marsh & H. Everett (Eds.)
 Spanning the distance.
 (In press)

 Brook, J.; MacKay, R.J.; & Trimmer, C. How does a rock musician teach?
 Examining the pedagogical practices of a self-taught rock musician-educator. , The Journal of Popular Music Education

 (Chapter) Teacher, teacher, can you reach me?
 What we can learn about teaching music from Canadian Female Pop Musicians., In L. Gould et al. (Eds.)
 Exploring social justice: How music education might matter (pp. 184-196).

 Beware the Chickens!
 4-Tracking My Way into Students’ Heads & Hearts., Elements